nguyenkhois/build-environments/README.md

     * `/babel.config.js` for Babel config.
     * `/.browserslistrc` for supported web browser config.
 * Run the command: `$ generate <project-name> git` if you want to have the `.gitignore` file in the root of your project directory.
 It's optional.
-* Installation for the next version: `$ npm i -g code-template-generator`
+* Installation for the latest version: `$ npm i -g code-template-generator`

 ## Table of contents
 * [Features](#features)